colabobio/sciviewer/README.md

 svobj.explore_data()
 ```

 Running the code above will cause the visualizer to appear.
-The data can then be explored as demonstrated with the tutorial video below
+Click the video link below for a ~3 minute tutorial on how to use the visualizer:

 [![Watch the video](https://img.youtube.com/vi/eUrQWPrLkDM/maxresdefault.jpg)](https://www.youtube.com/watch?v=eUrQWPrLkDM)